OpenNebula/docs/source/open_cluster_deployment/kvm_node/pci_passthrough.rst

 | ``:device_name``   | *(List)* Filters by device names with case-insensitive regular expression patterns  |
 +--------------------+-------------------------------------------------------------------------------------+

+.. note:: The file ``/var/lib/one/remotes/etc/im/kvm-probes.d/pci.conf`` has to be edited in the Frontend.
+Afther this, the command ``onehost sync --force`` should be executed to update the drivers in the KVM nodes.

 All filters are applied on the final PCI cards list.

 Example: